-The 251A Vacuum Tube is a three element, air-cooled, tube intended for use as a high-frequency oscillator or amplifier.
-It may also be used as a modulator or low-frequency power amplifier.
+The 270A Vacuum Tube is a three element, air-cooled, general purpose tube.
+It may be used as a radio-frequency oscillator or amplifier, as a modulator, or as an audio-frequency power amplifier.

 Installation

 The arrangement of electrode connections to the base terminals together with the type of mounting recommended is shown above.